Spiegel & Utrera P.A.'s

 (INCLUDES NEW JERSEY STATE FILING FEES, ATTORNEY'S FEE, THE IRS IC-DISC DOCUMENTATION, CORPORATE RESOLUTIONS, CORPORATE SEAL AND BOOK, IC-DISC CORPORATE COMPLIANCE INCLUDING CORPORATE RESOLUTIONS AND DOCUMENTATION, CORPORATE MINUTES, CORPORATE BY LAWS, STOCK CERTIFICATE AND PRELIMINARY NAME SEARCH)

-For one low fee of $629.90, your IC-DISC Corporation is COMPLETE and
+For one low fee of $639.90, your New Jersey IC-DISC Corporation is COMPLETE and

-• INCLUDES FREE IC-DISC Corporate Compliance including Corporate Resolutions and Documentation.
+• INCLUDES IC-DISC Corporate Compliance including Corporate Resolutions and Documentation.

 Yes, even Includes Attorney's Fee (No Hidden Attorney Fees).